Coffee-Maker/Landmark-Rust/data/behaviour_outline.md

   - has_been_defeated

-    Note: Defeat refers to a card being destroyed during an attack
+    Note: Defeat refers to a token being destroyed during an attack

 - Misc
   - was_drawn
-  - draw_card
+  - draw_token
   - turn_end
   - turn_start
     - turn_started - Potential replacement?
 Maybe sounds better